YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Questions to ask before you build a plan around it

 If you are offered verteporfin as part of FUE, ask what role it plays.
-Is it part of a formal study, an extra outside its approved use, a small test zone, or a full donor area protocol?
+Is it part of a registered study, a protocol run by a physician, an extra outside its approved use, a small test zone, or a clinic plan for the whole donor area?
 Those are different situations.
 The consent process should explain what is known, what is unknown, what light precautions or other aftercare rules apply, and what the clinic will measure afterward.

 Ask whether the clinic will show test and control areas, whether they will measure density, and whether the follow-up will continue long enough to judge the result.
 Ask how photos will be standardized.
 Ask what happens if there is no useful regrowth.
 Ask whether the clinic will still keep graft numbers disciplined.